Make Your Site Blazing Fast: Part 1

 First Thing’s First: Test Your Site’s Speed

-To test the speed of your site, I recommend using a combination of WebPagetest and Google PageSpeed Insights.
+To test the speed of your site, a good combination of tools is WebPagetest and Google PageSpeed Insights.
 WebPagetest gives us a good idea of the actual time (in seconds) that a site takes to load, giving you some good metrics to know whether it’s the back-end or front-end causing a site to load slowly.
 PageSpeed Insights is best for looking at how your site is rendered by the browser and what you can improve on the front-end.

 Keep in mind that this article is focused on totally customized WordPress sites.
-If you’re running speed tests on a site using a bulky theme and 19 third-party plugins (plugins can slow down both the front and back end), start by getting to a blank slate and slowly activating plugins one by one to find those that are slowing things down.
+If you’re running speed tests on a site using a bulky theme and multiple third-party plugins (plugins can slow down both the front and back end), start by getting to a blank slate and slowly activating plugins one by one to find the ones that are slowing things down.

 Once your stylesheet is ready to go, the easiest (and by far, the standard) way to load it is to just reference it in the